 The next example depicts the color change on a game screen using the prototype.

-A tool for changing solid colors was incorporated on MSX Viewer 5 at the "Color recognition" stage.
-The option "Analysis" opens the histogram tool, which also brings three options for changing colors.
+A tool for changing solid colors was incorporated in MSX Viewer 5 at the "Color recognition" stage.
+The option "Analysis" opens the histogram tool, which also features three options for changing colors.

-- Exchange - only change two color indexes without changing the colors on the image.
+- Change indexes - only change two color indexes without changing the colors on the image.

 - Change colors - change two colors on the image.